NikolaosGazis/Directory-Organizer/README.md

 # Directory Organizer Shell Script

-This project started as a basic practical tutorial in my Unix classes at University.
+This program started as a basic practical tutorial in my Unix classes at University.
 As part of the course, the goal was to gain hands-on experience with bash scripting.

 ## Overview